 What Other Costs Can My Financial Aid Award Cover?

-Swarthmore’s financial aid awards may cover more than the billed costs of attendance (tuition, room, board, and student activity fee).
+Swarthmore’s financial aid awards may cover more than the billed costs of attendance (tuition, housing, food, and student activity fee).

 - Study Abroad